Legacy Migration

 Every legacy system that still runs in production earned its place there.
 It survived because it does something the business depends on, usually in ways that nobody fully documents and everybody takes for granted.
 The Access database tracking 15 years of customer orders.
 The PHP 4 application handling job scheduling.
 The Excel workbook that somehow runs payroll.

-Legacy code migration is the work of replacing those systems without breaking the business processes embedded in them.
+Legacy system migration is the work of replacing those systems without breaking the business processes embedded in them.
+The route we trust most is the strangler fig pattern: replace the old system one feature at a time, rather than in a single risky cutover.
 It sounds like a technology project.
 It is actually an archaeology project: excavating business logic from code that was written before anyone thought to explain why it works the way it does.
-Every brownfield development effort shares this trait, but legacy migration intensifies it because the original constraints have long since been forgotten.
+Every brownfield effort shares this trait, but legacy software modernisation makes it worse, because the original constraints have long since been forgotten.

 Over the years, we have migrated systems built on Access, Excel, PHP 4, classic ASP, and .NET into modern Laravel applications.
 The patterns in this guide come from that work, including the failures that taught us more than the successes.